Hasely Crawford

-Hasely Joachim Crawford TC (born 16 August 1950) is a former track and field athlete from Trinidad and Tobago.
+Hasely Joachim Crawford TC, OLY (born 16 August 1950) is a former track and field athlete from Trinidad and Tobago.
 In 1976, he became his country's first Olympic champion.
-A stadium was renamed in his honour in 2001.
+Hasely Crawford Stadium, in Port of Spain, was renamed in his honour in 2001.

 Early years

 Crawford was born in San Fernando, Trinidad and Tobago, one of the eleven children of Lionel Crawford and Phyllis Holder, and began pursuing athletics at the age of 17.
 He is a six-time Trinidad and Tobago 100 metres champion, and won the 200 metre title in 1976.
 He debuted internationally in 1970, winning a bronze medal in the 100 metres at the Commonwealth Games.
 Only two years later, he surprisingly qualified for the 100 metres final of the Olympics in Munich, but pulled his hamstring after 20 metres and failed to finish.

 Athletic career

 Crawford ran for Eastern Michigan University under coach Bob Parks during his college years.